giantswarm/docs/src/content/tutorials/observability/data-ingestion/metrics/_index.md

 By default, all Giant Swarm clusters are equiped with [Prometheus Operator](https://prometheus-operator.dev/) and a set of [Prometheus](https://prometheus.io/) shards in `agent mode`.
 These shards are monitoring agents that collect and forward cluster critical and workload metrics to a central [Grafana Mimir](https://grafana.com/oss/mimir/) instance running on the management cluster.

 No workload is the same, especially in the way it exposes its metrics, so the Observability Platform's monitoring configuration needs to be flexible.
-That's why it's based on the `ServiceMonitor` and `PodMonitor` Custom Resource Definitions (CRDs) provided by the Prometheus Operator.
+That's why it's based on the `ServiceMonitor` and `PodMonitor` Custom Resource Definitions (CRD) provided by the Prometheus Operator.

 Those allow you to: